lubintan/TAELIUM-pythonSimulation/README.md

-# README #
+## Hi Taelium Boyz ##

-Files are located under "Source" in the tab on the left.
+Files for running simulations are located under "Source" in the tab on the left.

-### What is this repository for? ###

-Running simulations to test our formula ideas.
+Main purpose of these simulations are to test our formula ideas.

+# Issue Tracker #
+Under "Issues" in the tab on the left.

+Thought these might be useful for us to log issues as soon as we think of them so we won't forget, and also to facilitate discussion when we have multiple threads of different issues to discuss.

+Feel free to create issues or comment on existing issues.
+(Don't worry about the various fields, just key in your concern into the title and the description and create the issue.)